github/codeql/docs/codeql/codeql-cli/getting-started-with-the-codeql-cli.rst

    These have been moved to the ``github/codeql`` repository.
    It is no longer necessary to clone the ``github/codeql-go`` into a separate ``codeql-home/codeql-go`` folder.

-   For more information, see `this announcement <https://github.com/github/codeql-go/issues/741>`__.
+   For more information, see the `Relocation announcement <https://github.com/github/codeql-go/issues/741>`__.

-Within these repositories, the queries and libraries are organized into QL packs.
+Within this repository, the queries and libraries are organized into QL packs.
 Along with the queries themselves, QL packs contain important metadata that tells the CodeQL CLI how to process the query files.
 For more information, see ":doc:`About QL packs <about-ql-packs>`."